nguyenpham/FelicityEgtb/README.md

 Status
 ======

 In development: All code has been still being written.
-You may use them for studying or trying to integrate into your code.
-However, you should not use them to generate endgames since the code has been in checking process and all could be changed seriously, from algorithms to file formats.
+You may use them for studying, trying to integrate into your code, generating some small EGTBs.
+However, you should not use them to generate EGTBs seriously nor contribute them since the code has been in checking process and all could be changed, from algorithms to file structures.

 - Chess: it could generate all 5 men with forward/backward method.
 6 men is possible but not verified yet
 - Xiangqi: it could calculate index spaces